New Staircase Cost

 Balustrades are a row of columns or pillars, which are topped by a handrail often constructed of metal, with a glass panel positioned in between the column.
 The prices of Balustrades vary, largely dependent on the materials chosen.

-Prices can start as low as £30 per metre and often increase to upwards of £150 when custom glass is used.
+Prices can start as low as £30 per metre and often increase to upwards of £150 when custom glass balustrades are used.

 Paints and wood stains are the final expense to consider while planning the costs of fitting a new staircase.
 Paint will vary in cost depending on the colour, type, and brand of paint chosen.
-The cost of paint starts at £20 for 2 litres, and increase to around £60 for 2 litres of brand name colour mixed paint.
+The cost of paint can range from £20 for 2 litres, increasing to around £60 for 2 litres of brand name colour mixed paint.

 Wood stain is often the most cost-effective option for those on a fixed budget.
 Not only is it a more budget-friendly, cheap choice, but also has the added advantage of retaining the aesthetic character of the wood chosen for construction.
 Wood stain will often start at around £10 for 2 litres and increase up to £40 for 2 litre brand name varieties.